 Even if you’re only missing one tooth, it’s critical that it be replaced.
 That’s because each of your teeth plays a vital role in supporting your jaw structure and preventing the other teeth from shifting.
 The combination of the dental implant, abutment (anchor), and porcelain crown will leave your tooth fully restored.

 Missing Multiple Teeth

 For multiple missing teeth, you have the option of receiving an implant-supported bridge.
 The apparatus consists of a series of two or more porcelain crowns that attach to a dental implant via a titanium abutment.
 Therefore, you won’t have to worry about your prosthetics slipping and irritating your gums.
 Most importantly, you’ll have a long-lasting tooth replacement.

 Missing All Teeth

-If you’re missing a complete set of teeth, there is now an alternative to receiving a traditional set of dentures.
-You can instead enjoy the security that comes along with receiving a set of implant-supported dentures.
-Our dentists will place four to six implants per arch that will allow a full set of dentures to be attached, which is a much better option than relying on dental adhesive and the suction inside the mouth to secure the appliances.
+If you’re missing a complete row of teeth, there is now an alternative to a traditional denture.
+You can instead enjoy the security that comes along with receiving an implant denture.
+Our dentists will place four to eight implants per arch that will allow a full set of dentures to be attached, which is a much better option than relying on dental adhesive and the suction inside the mouth to secure the appliance.

 Understanding the Cost of Dental Implants